zetaum/phyton-challenge/README.md

 PyPoll - challenge
-This challenge, contains a set of poll date records of a small, rural town modernize its vote counting process.
+This challenge contains a set of poll data records of a small, rural town that needs to modernize its vote counting process.
 The dataset, election_data.csv, is composed of two columns: oter ID, County, and Candidate.

 A Python script was created to analyze the records to calculate each of the following: